mstrynar/2024-epa/README.md

 ## Participating teams

 Some brief information about participating teams.
-Please add any edits directly (we’ll learn how in our GitHub Clinic!)
+Please add any edits directly (we’ll learn how in our GitHub Clinic!).
+Take some inspiration from [NOAA Fisheries Champions teams](https://github.com/Openscapes/2021-noaa-nmfs/blob/main/README.md).

+You might add:

+- What kind of team you are (cross-divisional) or where you are from (division focusing on...)
+- Links to your program and what you are working on together
+- Brief description of your potential projects
+- Who is on your team

 ## Openscapes Team